Gwali-1/Swytch/Documentation/Swytch-Docs/docs/ActorPool.md

 Swytch will handle scaling the number of actor instances based on the system's demand.

-### ActorPool.Tell
+### Tell

-Once registered, you can send a message to the actor using the Tell method:
+Once registered, you can send a message to the actor using the `Tell` method:
-The Tell method is used to send a message to a registered actor in the actor pool.
-This method takes two parameters:
+The `Tell` method is used to send a message to a registered actor in the actor pool.
+This isa generic method takes two parameters.

-T specifies the type of the actor that will receive the message.
+_T_ specifies the type of the actor that will receive the message.

-TM is the type of the message being sent to the actor.
+_TM_ is the type of the message being sent to the actor.

 When a message is sent using this method, Swytch identifies the actor in the pool by the actor type T, and it sends the specified message of type TM to it.

-The actor must have a handler that can process messages of type TM.
+The actor must be set up to receive can process messages of type TM.

-If an actor is not registered in the pool or if the actor does not have a handler for the provided message type, nothing happens, and in the case of an unregistered actor, an InvalidOperationException will be thrown.
+If an actor is not registered in the pool or if the actor does not have a handler for the provided message type, nothing happens(the message is dropped), and in the case of an unregistered actor, an `InvalidOperationException` will be thrown.

 This method allows for flexible message passing to actors, ensuring that the actor processes messages of the correct type, while also ensuring that only valid actors in the pool handle the incoming messages